Earth Goddess Healing Oil with Frankincense, Myrrh & Rose

 The extract took me about an hour in total as it involved heating the extracts in oil for 45 minutes.
 I used the quick method though there are other more lengthy ways to make an extract.

 This super concentrated serum contains the oil extract of Royal Hojari frankincense and Indian Bdellium.
-After the extraction process, I added three drops of Rosa damascena essential oil.
+After the extraction process I added a three drops of Rosa damascena essential oil.

 Royal Hojari Frankincense